IvanX8635/post-apocalyptic-adventure/first-route/no-eat-eye.md

 # You toss the eye aside.

-It hits a diffrent zombie
+It hits a different zombie

-He is mad he malued your face off.
+You aggrovated it.

 # You died and became a zombie.